ANALYSIS-Temu, Shein far lag Amazon as online holiday shopping ramps up

 Peter Pernot-Day, head of corporate strategy at Shein, said Shein has advised its marketplace sellers "to optimize their product listings" by "providing competitive pricing and keeping inventory up to date."

-(Reporting by Arriana McLymore in New York City Editing by Nick Zieminski)
+(Reporting by Arriana McLymore in New York, Additional reporting by Helen Reid in London Editing by Nick Zieminski)

 ((arriana.mclymore@thomsonreuters.com; 917-667-8733; Reuters Messaging: Twitter: @Arriana))